 Brazil is a rainbow of cultures, backgrounds and beliefs.
 So please do remember to explore it with an open mind and a smile.
 Be ready for anything, accept whatever happens and don’t generalise.

 The only thing we really want to focus on is the plague that is plastic.
 In Brazil, every seller uses plastic bags for anything; it’s their habit, but it doesn’t have to be yours.

 So be ready with your own reusable cup for takeaway drinks, your own cutlery for the food and your own foldaway bags.
 And If you don’t have a travel bottle yet, consider getting one because they’re very handy when you’re out hiking; or even for a day in the city.

 Please read again our eco travels tips for responsible tourism

-Slow travel is a great way of seeing the world in a more eco way.
-If your situation allows it, consider spending more time in Brazil.
+Slow travel is a great way to save money and see the world in a more eco way.
+If your situation allows it, consider spending more time in Brazil as a digital nomad.
 Check out Nomads Nation’s suggestion on the best places to live in Brazil, while working remotely.

 Are you planning a backpacking trip to Brazil?
 Do you have any question we’re not answering here?

 Feel free to ask us in the comments!